 Are there any other economic indicators for future growth in activities such as GDP, tourism or population growth?
 It might be useful to look at past trends and establish if there have been correlations between such indicators and port callings or fuel consumption in the past, to get a feel for how reliable they might be as a measure for future growth.

 When considering any of these indicators, some thought should be given, if possible, as to how they might affect different types of vessels (e.g. cargo, container, tankers, passenger, fishing, service vessels such as tugs, recreational craft).
-It is also worthwhile considering maritime activity assumptions and emission projection approaches developed by, or for, other countries and regions.
+It is also worthwhile considering maritime activity assumptions and emission projection approaches developed by, or for, other countries and regions.Improvements in vessel fuel efficiencies

-It should be noted that previous maritime transport emission projections used in the International Maritime Organization (IMO)’s first and second global GHG studies have been based on forecasts of GDP.
-In its third assessment, the IMO (2015) identified that basing future shipping activity projections on forecast GDP change is a basic method and that a more advanced method separates different cargo types.
-The following are a few examples of recent studies:

-A study by IIASA (2018) explored the potential for cost-effective air pollutant emission reductions from international shipping through the designation of further emission control areas in European seas with a focus on the Mediterranean Sea.

-The United Kingdom recently developed a detailed tier 3 inventory approach and considered a number of different sources of information on projected growth in shipping activities around the United Kingdom, including looking at past trends and port-level activity projections for some of the United Kingdom’s major ports (Ricardo, 2017).

-A study by VITO (2013) involved an evaluation of emissions from shipping, including an assessment for the establishment of possible new emission control areas (ECAs) in European seas.
-It looked at scenarios on the effects of imposing ECA legislation in seas surrounding southern Europe (the Mediterranean and Black Seas).

-Improvements in vessel fuel efficiencies

 Combined with changes in future vessel activities, projections in emissions need to consider changes in fuel consumption accounting for improvements in vessel fuel efficiencies.

 It is expected that shipping transport efficiency will increase over time in response to financial and regulatory drivers.
 Financial drivers include the trends seen over time in the increasingly large container vessels being used, which leads to lower emissions per unit of goods transported.
 Regulatory drivers include the Energy Efficiency Design Index, which should lead to newer vessels being more fuel efficient.
-However, the a long lifetime of ships means that these improvements will take a relatively long time to penetrate the fleet.
+However, the long lifetime of ships means that these improvements will take a relatively long time to penetrate the fleet.
 Most studies, including the most recent study by the IMO, have suggested a fuel efficiency improvement in the global fleet of around 1 % per year.

 Changes in emission factors

-Table 3-4 of the 2019 EMEP/EEA air pollutant emission inventory guidebook provides tier 2 default emission factors for NOx and PM by fuel type and engine type.
-It is assumed that an MS would already have taken into account in its historical inventory whether the relevant sea territory is currently a sulphur ECA (SECA) or not (e.g. the North Sea and Baltic Sea are already designated as SECAs, but the Mediterranean Sea is not).
-Future projections need to consider the establishment of a new ECA already in legislation (e.g. the NOx ECA from 2021 applicable to the Baltic and North Seas) or the possibility of an ECA being implemented in a future scenario even if not in legislation at present.
+The EMEP/EEA Guidebook chapter ‘1.A.3.d Navigation (shipping)’ provides tier 2 default emission factors by fuel type and engine type.
+It is assumed that an MS would already have taken into account in its historical inventory whether the relevant sea territory is currently a sulphur ECA (SECA) and/or a NOx ECA (NECA) or not.
+Future projections need to consider the establishment of a new ECA already in legislation or the possibility of an ECA being implemented in a future scenario even if not in legislation at present.